jostrm/azure-enterprise-scale-ml/README.md

 - All else, you can set to 0.0 to have no `WEIGHTS` when comparing scoring for model A and B, to see if we want ot promote model A
 - ![](./esml/images/01_setup_model_3.png)

-## DEPLOY to AKS - realtime & batch scoring
+## DEPLOY to AKS - realtime scoring
 - You can deploy a model to AKS with 2 lines of code.
 All ESML projects has their own `private attached AKS cluster to Azure ML (BICEP)`
-- Then use this endpoint to inference, for a single row or batches of rows (that will be saved in the lake).
-See other inmages.
 ![](./esml/images/deploy-to-aks.png)